For new inventions or improvements

 This regime is only recognized and effective in some countries.

-Can you make your inventions public?
+Can I make my inventions public?

 You cannot make them public before the utility model application.
 Otherwise, the inventions are no longer novel and, thus, they will not meet one of the grant requirements.

-Can you disclose the inventions to us?
+Can I disclose the inventions to Inventa International?

 Yes.
 Our work is confidential and our clients’ information is never divulged.
 If you wish, we are able to enter into a nondisclosure agreement.